-Below is an overview of Ginseng, combining and interpreting the best of Western science, Traditional Chinese Medicine (TCM), shamanism, folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Ginseng.
+Below is an overview of ginseng, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of ginseng.

 Western Name: Ginseng